Rudrapratapsinh-Chauhan1507/rudra-demo/README.md

 # rudra-demo
-This is a demo for Git and Github class.
+This is a demo for Git and Github class for practice.